 To create an airy, natural, and ethereal Nordic French mood, consider these decorating ideas gleaned from years of studying and living with French Nordic country style.

 More Purposeful Curation

-It does seem as though a great number of country kitchen decorators feel compelled to add interest to the decor by crowding shelves and surfaces with objects.
-It makes sense if the pottery or decorative urns are used daily, but if they are simply there for “interest,” than perhaps they should be re-thought to save hours of dusting!
+It certainly seems as though a great number of American country kitchen decorators feel compelled to add interest by crowding shelves and surfaces with objects.

 Nordic French Style Principles

 Are there secrets to achieving a timeless, Nordic French inspired decor look?

 First things first.
 If you get to googling, I’ll warn you right now you are bound to land on a few poorly written posts reducing a complex and multifaceted design style to a handful of steps and a paint color palette.

 As a blogger, it is all too easy to see why such articles persist.

 Attention spans are honestly not what they used to be.
 So many folks want shortcuts, quick and dirty ideas, and the Cliff notes.
 Additionally, the true experts at the design style are creative types living out the simplicity of the lifestyle and rarely taking videos or profiting from teaching it.

 Decor Ideas to Guide